About Classic Silks and High-Quality Sarees in Bernardsville, NJ

 The Kanjeevaram saree gets its name from the town it originated in: Kanchipuram.
 Kanjeevaram, an anglicized version of Kanchipuram, is a little temple town located about 60 miles from Chennai (Madras) in the southern state of Tamil Nadu in India.
 Kanchipuram is predominantly a temple town.
 This temple town is the home of generations of weavers that weave the Kanjeevaram sarees (saris).
-It is not surprising that the inspiration for the design of theses sarees comes from the surrounding temples.
+It is not surprising that the inspiration for the design of these high-quality sarees comes from the

 Silk made its way from China to India.
 Thus was born the silk Kanjeevaram saree.
 Kanjeevaram sarees also get their unique luster and color because of the climatic condition of this region, which is most conducive to the cultivation of the mulberry trees whose leaves the silkworms feed on.
 The silkworms reared here produce the softest and the longest of the silk threads.
 The quality of the silk threads from this region enables the weavers to produce products of very high quality.
 The silk threads from this region absorb color dyes like no other.
 Kanjeevaram sarees are therefore famous for the brilliant colors that are so captivating.
 The traditional weavers of this region have etched their own identity in the unique and bold color combinations of the various parts of the saree.
 A Kanjeevaram saree is a must in every South Indian bride's trousseau.